 Among social determinants of health, loneliness can hugely impact a person’s mental state, physical health, and overall wellbeing.
 In this brief, we explore how social determinants of health, with a focus on loneliness, affect health over the course of a lifespan, taking into consideration the unique circumstances and needs at each stage of life.

 of life lost, or the equivalent of smoking 15 cigarettes a day1

-dollars in additional federal
+dollars in additional federal spending, every year2

 While these are statistically relevant, humans have the ability to survive and surpass their circumstances to live full and healthy lives.
 Loneliness, and other social, circumstantial, and behavioral determinants have as much impact on your health as your biology or genetics.
 If you or someone you know is feeling lonely, check out resources in your neighborhood or reach out to talk to someone.
 Sometimes a little bit of human contact can go a long way towards living a healthier life.